add-files-or-folders-to-zip-archives-using-csharp

 Create Password-Protected ZIP Files

-1. Create an instance of the Archive class with the ArchiveEntrySettings object.
+1. Create an Archive instance with an ArchiveEntrySettings object.

-3. Call the CreatEntry() method with the input file path to add to the archive.
+3. Call CreatEntry() with the input file path to add a file.

-5. Call the Save() method with the output file path to save the output file.
+5. Call _Save() with the output path to write the archive.

-The following code sample shows how to create a password-protected ZIP file using C#.
+The code sample below demonstrates how to create a password‑protected ZIP file using C#.

 Create Password-Protected ZIP Archives